By Trish Mikkelson

 The values below are ones we are thinking about adopting and still figuring out how to articulate clearly:

-Life: All the facts point to this: abortion is taking a life.
-Thus, we are against abortion and are pro-life.
+Life: All the facts point to this: abortion is taking a life of an innocent, voiceless being similar to animals.
+Thus, most of us are against abortion and are pro-life.
 Here is an article that lists all the reasons why abortion is bad for people.
 Here is an article about why vegans should be pro-life.

 Marriage and Sexual Purity: We value healthy marriages.
 When both partners wait to have sexual relations until they are married, there is much proof that the marriage will last and that people can avoid the pain and risks that is a result of premarital sex.
 This value comes from experience.
 However, we allow consenting adults to make their own decisions about their sexual choice.
 We encourage people to research such as this excellent article.